Coppell Middle School North

 For several years North’s staff had analyzed and disaggregated state assessment data from the previous year.

-- Year one (13-14) - the administration team disaggregated the data and then gave the information to leadership team to set goals.
+Year one (13-14) - the administration team disaggregated the data and then gave the information to the leadership team to set goals.

 2. Creating systems of intervention to provide students with additional time and support for learning.

-- Utilizing the Enriching Students software to allow for student choice of eTime sessions, including both enrichment activities as well as pre-interventions, interventions, and non-content realted skill supports
+Utilizing the Enriching Students software to allow for student choice of eTime sessions, including both enrichment activities as well as pre-interventions, interventions, and non-content related skill supports.

-- No Zero Lunch is for students demonstrating academic behavior concerns by not completing classwork, projects, or assignments or just need the extra time to get it done.
+No Zero North Lunch is for students demonstrating academic behavior concerns by not completing classwork, projects, or assignments or who just need the extra time to get it done.
 Teachers assign students based on coursework needing completion.

-- All teachers complete common assessments in Mastery Connect or Schoology Amp for immediate feedback and data tracking
+All teachers complete common assessments in Schoology for immediate feedback and data tracking of all individual students

-- Tier 3 Behavior support was provided through the implementaion of a strategically designed "Study Skills" course that looked to guide students in goal setting, and lagging thinking skills
+Tier 3 Behavior support was provided through the implementation of a strategically designed "Study Skills" course that looked to guide students in goal setting, and lagging thinking skills

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

-Our collaborative teams continued to grow in 19/20 and built on our previous success.
-Through the Instructional Design Process, they focused on identifying misconceptions and planning pre-interventions to prevent failure.
+Our collaborative teams continue to grow and build on our previous success.
+Through the Instructional Design Process, they focused on identifying misconceptions, planning pre-interventions, planning post-conferences and planning with the end in mind, to prevent failure.

 More than 10 years ago, we were able to rebuild our master schedule so that all core teachers have both a conference and a team time.
 Therefore, core teams are scheduled to meet daily.
 Electives meet during eTime twice weekly.
 Special education educators are encouraged to join these meetings as well, to provide insights and differentiated level of supports for students who may be struggling within the content.